 raiSE hopes to seed and nurture the larger community of social enterprises and aspiring social entrepreneurs through our various initiatives to help build a strong and vibrant social enterprise sector.

-VentureForGood (Youth) is open to new/existing social enterprises addressing one or more of the following outcome areas for an intended beneficiary group:
+The social enterprise should also be addressing a social gap/need through one or more of the following outcome areas for beneficiary groups to be eligible:

 - Provision of employment opportunities

 - Provision of economic tools and services

 - Provision of health care/social care products and services

 - Provision of products and services to improve the mental health & well-being

 - Capacity building for organisations in the social sector

 We consider people or communities who are facing problems, or susceptible and at risk of facing problems that will affect their social and economic well-being as ‘beneficiaries’.
 Generally, this occurs when there is deprivation in at least one of the following areas:

 Some examples of groups that have relatively higher percentage of people who are in need or at risk of being in need includes:

 - People with disabilities*